ivotron/popper2-paper/paper/paper.md

 We present a few case studies using an ML workflow to demonstrate how Popper helps developers and researchers build and test workflows in different computing environments like a local machine, Kubernetes, and Slurm quickly and with minimal changes in configuration.
 Next, we compare Popper with existing state-of-the-art workflow engines illustrating its YAML based workflow syntax that has a relatively low entry barrier and its ability to run containerized workflows without requiring access to any cloud environment.

-As future work, we have planned to add support for more container engines like NVIDIA Pyxis, Charliecloud, Shifter and resource managers like HTCondor, TORQUE to Popper in order to extend the range of the different computing environments currently supported.
+As future work, we have planned the following improvements for Popper:

+* Add support for more container engines like NVIDIA Pyxis, Charliecloud, Shifter and resource managers like HTCondor, TORQUE to Popper in order to extend the range of the different computing environments currently supported.

-We plan to add more exporter plugins for exporting Popper workflows to advanced workflow syntaxes such as CWL, WDL, and Airflow to enable interoperability between different workflow engines.
+* Add more exporter plugins for exporting Popper workflows to advanced workflow syntaxes such as CWL, WDL, and Airflow to enable interoperability between different workflow engines.
-We are also planning to add an `image` attribute to our workflow syntax, that would abstract the building and pushing of images irrespective of the container engine used.
-Some additional improvements planned for Popper are as follows:

 * Currently, Popper supports logging to the STDOUT or a file.
 This can be extended to have an abstract mechanism to store and export logs to logging drivers like syslog, fluentd, AWS CloudWatch, etc.
 Similar abstractions can be implemented to support different tracing mechanisms of containers like `dtrace`.

-* Adding plugins for engines like Kata container and Firecracker will allow running containers with the isolation guarantees of a VM.
+* Add plugins for engines like Kata container and Firecracker will allow running containers with the isolation guarantees of a VM.

-* Caching and Layering of images is taken care of by the underlying container engine by default.
-We plan to add an `image` attribute to our workflow syntax to abstract the building and pushing of images using tools like Kaniko and BuildKit that supports rootless image builds and makes builds efficient using their remote caching feature.
+* Building, Caching, and Layering of images is currently taken care of by the underlying container engine.
+We plan to add an `image` attribute to our workflow syntax to make the building and pushing of images container-engine agnostic using tools like Kaniko and BuildKit that supports rootless image builds and makes builds efficient using their remote caching feature.

-**Acknowledgements**: This work was partially funded by the NSF Award #OAC-1836650 (IRIS-HEP [^iris-hep]) and #CNS-1705021 and the Center for Research in Open Source Software (CROSS)[^cross].
+**Acknowledgements**: This work was partially funded by the NSF Awards #OAC-1836650 (IRIS-HEP [^iris-hep]) and #CNS-1705021, as well as by the Center for Research in Open Source Software (CROSS)[^cross].

 [^cross]: <https://cross.ucsc.edu>
 [^iris-hep]: <https://iris-hep.org>